thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 └─────────┘     └─────────┘
 ```

 Git makes no technical distinction between the `master` branch and a feature branch.
 So you can add and commit changes to a feature branch just as you did in the Centralized Workflow.
-The only difference being the new commits are stored in the local `animate_menu_42` branch, completely isolated from both the `master` and `origin/master` branches.
-This let you defer synchronizing your work with official project history until the feature is working as intended.
+The only difference is that new commits are stored in the local `animate_menu_42` branch, completely isolated from any other branch.
+This keeps both the `master` and `origin/master` branches pristine and unchanged while you work on the feature or bug fix, committing potential breaking changes to the project.

 ```text
                origin/master